 With consumers easily shifting between online and offline retail channels and demanding an abundance of information at hand, retailers and manufacturers must understand individuals’ behaviours and provide easily accessible product information and compelling offers in both environments.

-About the Australian Nielsen Connected Consumers Report, 2016
+Purchase the Australian Connected Consumers Report 2016 here.

 Having more than 18 years of historical data from the annual Nielsen Australian Connected Consumers report allows you to see how trends have changed as well as forecast what’s around the corner-so you can capture and maximise the opportunities of this increasingly connected consumer.